Cycling South Lake, Owens Valley, California

 Visit our Owens Valley Top World Bike Climb Area page.

 The South Lake bike climb is one of the Top 100 most difficult climbs in the U.S. that begin in the Owens Valley on the eastern side of the Sierra Nevada mountain range in the central/eastern portion of California.
 Other Top 100s in the area include: #6 Onion Valley, #7 Horseshoe Meadow, #10 White Mountain, #14 Whitney Portal, #29 Rock Creek, #34 Lake Sabrina, and # 81 Pine Creek.

 The first 11.7 miles of the climb are along Highway 168, which is a bit disconcerting at times with cars whizzing by at highway speeds.
 The 11.7 miles to the turnoff to South Lake is a 5.6% grade with an elevation gain of 3,500'.

-Start at the intersection of Red Hill Road and Hwy 168
+Start at the intersection of Red Hill Road and Highway 168.

 As with all Owens Valley climbs, we ride through Inyo National Forest much of the climb.

-The climb begins gradually as you ride for 4 miles towards the eastern Sierras (which seemingly take forever to reach) at an average grade of 4%.
-The first 11.8 miles of the climb are shared with Top 100 climb #25 South Lake.
+The climb begins gradually as you ride for four miles towards the eastern Sierras (which seemingly take forever to reach) at an average grade of 4%.

 First segment of the climb.

-Ride through a wide canyon from mile 6.5 for 5 miles to the South Lake Road turn off.
+Ride through a wide canyon from mile 6.5 for five miles to the South Lake Road turn off.